 Part of learning to illustrate is learning to really see.
 Wherever you come from in the world, suns, skies, road surfaces, and of course human skins, come in all different colours.

-There are various ways of depicting aerial perspective.
+Today there are various ways artists depict aerial perspective.

 People can also be blued out: